hdydenairn/hdydenairn.github.io/_pages/cv.md

 ## Presentations
 **2026**
 - Orleans Meetings on Responsible Resources - Orleans
-- Environmental Economics: A Focus on Natural Resources - Orleans *(upcoming)* **2025**
+- *Environmental Economics: A Focus on Natural Resources - Orleans* **2025**
 - Materials Scarcity and Recycling for the Energy Transition Workshop - Montpellier